malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 ### Step 3: Create the Website

 Git clone the storage repo and cd into it.
-I then run:
+Then, run:

 ```
 hugo new site mBblog
 ```

-to create the skeleton files for the site in the folder mBblog.
+to create the skeleton files for the site in the folder 'mBblog'.
+(Name this folder whatever you like.)
 &nbsp;